This article highlights how much is pension credit a week, pension credit eligibility, how to apply for it and using the pension credit calculator.

 The Department for Work and Pensions (DWP) estimates that up to £2.1bn in Pension Credit is left unclaimed every year.

 You must live in England, Scotland or Wales to receive this benefit.
-You can find out about pension credit in Northern Ireland here.
+You can find out about this benefit in Northern Ireland here.

 When you apply, your income is calculated.

-• Even if you have own your own home, you could still be eligible for Pension Credit.
+- Even if you have own your own home, you could still be eligible for this benefit.

 Individuals who are not sure if you are eligible for extra amounts can contact the Pension Service helpline on 0800 731 0469.